Review: KrisFlyer UOB Credit Card

 4. Your miles will age at different rates.
 Some will be credited each month and start their 3-year expiry countdown immediately, the rest will follow in 2-14 months

 UOB will argue that this is necessary because there’s no way of knowing, at the point of transaction, whether the cardholder will go on to hit the specified minimum spend required for the bonus.
-But there surely has to be a better way of doing this, because the current mechanism holds you hostage- cancel your card early, and lose your bonus!
+But there surely has to be a better way of doing this, because the current mechanism holds you hostage- if you cancel your card early, you lose your pending bonuses.

 How are KrisFlyer miles calculated?